Johann Georg Wagler: Life

-During this mission across Europe, Johann Georg Wagler was not only made the personal acquaintance of some of the most decorated naturalists and scientists of these nations at the time but also succeeded in acquiring a significant quantity of valuable specimens for the Museum and Menagerie of Munich (Beolens, Watkins & Grayson, 2011).
-Upon Johann Baptist von Spix's death in 1826, Johann Georg Wagler became the Director of the Zoological Museum and Ludwig Maximilian University in Munich, where Wagler continued working on Spix's extensive Brazilian collection from years prior (Beolens, B., Watkins, M., & Grayson, M, 2011).
-In 1827 Wagler was appointed Professor Extraordinary in the then newly instituted University of Munich (Wagler, 1884).
-In 1932, Johann Georg Wagler was unfortunately injured from a self-inflicted gunshot on a hunting trip, an incident that led directly to his demise (Beolens, Watkins & Grayson, 2011).
-During his short life span of only thirty-two years, Wagler managed to become a valuable member of the science community with many great and important contributions and discoveries.
+During this mission across Europe, Wagler was not only made the personal acquaintance of some of the most decorated naturalists and scientists of these nations at the time but also succeeded in acquiring a significant quantity of valuable specimens for the Museum and Menagerie of Munich.
+Upon Johann Baptist von Spix's death in 1826, Wagler became the Director of the Zoological Museum and Ludwig Maximilian University in Munich, where Wagler continued working on Spix's extensive Brazilian collection from years prior.
+In 1827 Wagler was appointed Professor Extraordinary in the then newly instituted University of Munich.
+In 1832, Wagler was injured from a self-inflicted gunshot on a hunting trip, an incident that led directly to his demise.

 Works

-During his time, Johann Georg Wagler specialised mostly in the fields of herpetology and ornithology.
-Ornithology is a branch of zoology that specialises in the “methodological study and consequent knowledge of birds with all that relates to them."(Newton & Gadow, 1986).
+Wagler specialised mostly in the fields of herpetology and ornithology.
+Ornithology is a branch of zoology that specialises in the "methodological study and consequent knowledge of birds with all that relates to them."(Newton & Gadow, 1986).
 There are several aspects of ornithology that stem from the related disciplines because of the high level of visibility and the aesthetic appeal of birds (Newton, 1998).
 Herpetology, on the other hand, is a branch within zoology that concerns the research and study of amphibians and reptiles (Zug, Vitt & Caldwell, 2001).
-From his research and discoveries, Johann Georg Wagler had written and co-written multiple papers on herpetology and ornithology, of which the most famous was a book regarding ornithology named Monographia Psittacorum.
-Johann Georg Wagler's other books, articles and research papers are currently available for viewing at the Biodiversity Heritage Library (Beolens, Watkins & Grayson, 2011).
-Given his short life span, Johann Georg Wagler did not get many chances to publish, however, in 1884, a memoir of Johann Georg Wagler, Wagler's Six ornithological memoirs from the “Isis”, was edited and published (Wagler, 1884).
-The memoirs contained unfinished and unpublished works of Johann Georg Wagler, along with personal details of his expeditions throughout the years (Wagler, 1884).
+From his research and discoveries, Wagler had written and co-written multiple papers on herpetology and ornithology, of which the most famous was a book regarding ornithology named Monographia Psittacorum.
+Wagler's other books, articles and research papers are currently available for viewing at the Biodiversity Heritage Library.
+Given his short life span, Wagler did not get many chances to publish, however, in 1884, a memoir of Johann Georg Wagler, Wagler's Six ornithological memoirs from the Isis, was edited and published.
+The memoirs contained unfinished and unpublished works along with personal details of his expeditions throughout the years.